Pranjali-d/Workplace-Analytics_Dashboard/README.md

 High levels of collaboration during working hours can force spillover collaboration into after-hours time, eroding employee morale and contributing to burnout over time.

 Insights:
-- Which organizations have the highest after-hours collaboration?
+- Operations engineering   organizations have the highest after-hours collaboration.
-- Where (if anywhere) do correlations appear to exist between percentage of workweek in collaboration and after-hours collaboration hours?
+- correlations appear to exist between percentage of workweek in collaboration and after-hours collaboration hours.